 In 2009, the Long Island Sound Study held a workshop to learn more about topics related to nutrient bioextraction from experts around the world and to discuss opportunities for nutrient bioextraction in Long Island Sound.

-Two pilot programs are underway off of Hunts Point in the South Bronx, NYC to test the effectiveness of ribbed mussels and seaweed in removing nitrogen from the local environment.
+Two pilot programs were recently completed off of Hunts Point in the South Bronx, NYC to test the effectiveness of ribbed mussels and seaweed in removing nitrogen from the local environment.
 See these links for more details: mussels, seaweed

 Preliminary model runs indicate that implementing nutrient bioextraction on a large scale could reduce hypoxia in Long Island Sound.
 (Download modeling report here)